philippinespire/2022_PIRE_omics_workshop/allison_fink/student_README.md

 Model Fit                     |80.1725%          |93.4093%
 Read Error Rate               |0.224442%         |0.224442%

 No red flags.
-We will use the max value from V2 rounded up to <insert value here> bp.
+We will use the max value from V2 rounded up to 635,000 bp.

 ---